JoshuaWise/ssh-bridge/README.md

 Client operations may fail with a fatal error.
 When this happens, the client will be automatically closed.
 If a fatal error occurs during a `client.connect()` or `client.reuse()` call, the promise returned by those functions will be rejected.
 If a fatal error occurs while executing a command, the command's `result` promise will be rejected.
 Fatal errors have a `type` property (string), with one of the following values:

 - `NO_DAEMON`
-	* The client was unexpectedly disconnected from the daemon.
+	* The client unexpectedly disconnected from the daemon.
 - `NO_SSH`
 	* The client's SSH connection was unexpectedly disconnected.
 	* This error will have a human-readable `reason` property (string).